Retinal Vein Occlusion (blocked vein)

 Retina is a light-sensitive tissue that lines the inside of the eyeball and transmits the visual information to the brain.
 Each eye’s retina has one main central vein which branches into numerous smaller retinal vein branches.

 Retinal vein occlusion can affect the main vein (central retinal vein occlusion) or any of the branches.
+Occlusion (blockage) of the main vein is called a central retinal vein occlusion (CRVO).
+An occlusion of one of the branches of the vein is called a branch retinal vein occlusion (BRVO).

 If the occlusion affects one of the smaller, peripheral branches, the person is usually not aware of any symptoms.